arvind1705/confluent-jdbc-docker/README.md

 3. Check setup.sql file in postgres folder to run db commands while starting Confluent stack.

-# Steps to simualate error in Kafka Connect to check DLQ headers:
+# Steps to simulate error in Kafka Connect to check DLQ headers:

 1. Execute below stream.
 It'll fail to insert data into db as pincode column is not present in DB